dprim/dotyapi-cli/readme.md

 This project is packaged via npm; the respective package.json file contains all required scripts.

-> For convenience, `.env` file is attached with the repository and the database configuration are already in place.
+> For convenience, `.env` file is attached within the repository.
 Not recommended for production.

-In order to the run the project, first the dependencies need to be installed.
+In order to the run the project, first install the dependencies.

 ---